inpageedit/Plugins/src/plugins/monaco/README.md

 ## Compatibility

-Don't use this plugin with the `CodeEditor` extension, as it may cause conflicts.
+Don't use this plugin with the `CodeMirror` extension, as it may cause conflicts.

 ## Hooks